 Generous money back guarantee

-Even after 30 days, you receive a prorated refund of your plan.
+Even after 30 days, you receive a prorated refund of your hosting package.
 If you do decide to leave you also won’t find any pesky penalties or hidden fees.

 Security is a priority